defenseunicorns/uds-cli/CONTRIBUTING.md

 Unit tests reside alongside the source code in a `*_test.go` file.
 These tests should be used to test individual functions or methods in isolation.
 Unit tests should be fast and focused on a single piece of functionality.

 #### E2E Tests
 E2E tests reside in the `src/test/e2e` directory.
 They use bundles located in the `src/test/e2e/bundles` which contain Zarf packages from the `src/test/e2e/packages` directory.
 Feel free to add new bundles and packages where appropriate.
 It's encouraged to write comments/metadata in any new bundles or packages to explain what they are testing.
-Note that to run E2E tests, you'll need build UDS CLI locally, and re-build any time you make a change to the source code; this is because the binary in the `build` directory is used to drive the tests.

 #### Assertions
 We prefer to use Testify's [require](https://github.com/stretchr/testify/tree/master/require) package for assertions in tests.
 This package provides a rich set of assertion functions that make tests more readable and easier to debug.
 See other tests in this repo for examples.

+#### Running Tests
+- **Unit Tests**: To run unit tests, run `make test-unit` from the root of the repo.
+This will run all unit tests in the `src` directory.

+- **E2E Tests**: To run E2E tests, you'll need build UDS CLI locally, and re-build any time you make a change to the source code; this is because the binary in the `build` directory is used to drive the tests.
+To run the entire suite of E2E tests locally, run `make test-e2e-no-ghcr-write` (note that this intentionally skips the tests that involve writing to GHCR).